 We have so much to see and everything here is gorgeous, but one specific look may not be your style and it may not be something you’d like to live with for 20 years.
 That is why having interior designers on hand is so beneficial.
 We are able to help dig deep and find the pieces that speak to each of our clients.
 We definitely have something for everyone!

-A lot of it is background or behind the scenes work and searching for product.
+A lot of it is background or behind-the-scenes work and searching for the product.
 I think that’s what I spend the most time doing.
 Especially when it’s something specific and you have to really search all your vendors to find that perfect piece.
 I really enjoy this part of my job because it’s a hunt and the hardest items to find are so much more satisfying when you finally do find them.
 It’s not just something that could work, it’s the “nail on the head” piece.

-What’s something you’re fascinated with right now?
+Q: What’s something you’re fascinated with right now?

 Right now, it’s style mixing.
-There’s tons of different design styles, but what I’ve been drawn to lately is mixing different styles together and creating a layered design including an element of traditional and an element of something modern.
+There are tons of different design styles, but what I’ve been drawn to lately is mixing different styles together and creating a layered design including an element of traditional and an element of something modern.
 I like to make a more curated look as opposed to something that has to fit into a rigid style.
 A little more cohesive than an eclectic look, it has hints of other styles but everything ties together as a style of its own.

-What are the benefits of this technique?
+Q: What are the benefits of this technique?

 It lasts longer over time because it has pieces that you can emphasize one way or the other.
 So maybe you start with a very traditional design but as you grow, your style becomes more modern.
 The layered design allows you to ease your way into that without locking you out.
 It doesn’t limit you to a trend that could be dead in a year.
 You have the ability to evolve within your design.

-What’s the most important skill you have and what’s something you’d like to learn?
+Q: What’s the most important skill you have and what’s something you’d like to learn?

 One thing I have learned is how to interpret what customers haven’t said.
 A lot of people can tell you what they don’t like and they can show you pictures, but it’s difficult for them to pin down exactly what they want.
 Taking in all the information and interpreting their dream from that has been my biggest learning curve.
-In school, you learn all the elements of design, and the technical background but you don’t really get a sense of how to talk to clients and ask the right questions.
+In school, you learn all the elements of design and the technical background but you don’t really get a sense of how to talk to clients and ask the right questions.
 That’s probably 85% of this job and you really learn those things from experience.

 Lighting is something I’d love to experiment more with.
 I know what will look good and I know how to mix different lights, but I’m interested in the more technical side of it.
 Different light fixtures have certain wattage and lumens and knowing what’s going to be just enough, too much, or too little for a given space is a valuable skill.
 I know there are specific lighting designers that focus on this alone and that’s something I’d love to learn more about to give me that advantage when helping clients.

-Are there any design myths you can bust?
+Q: Are there any design myths you can bust?

 You definitely don’t have to spend a ton of money in order to achieve good design.
 What a lot of people might not know is you can hire us for design advice and then use that to pick out items that are within your budget.
 Or we can break things down into stages.
 We can start with a dream plan and execute it room by room or piece by piece.
 Having a plan from the beginning helps the entire space flow and feel like it was done all at once.

-Another myth people get stuck in is the odd numbers rule and I would say it’s not as strict as people think.
+Another myth clients get stuck in is the odd numbers rule and I would say it’s not as strict as people think.
 Sometimes it works out that way and odd numbers do work better, but it’s more of an overall balance and symmetry that’s the priority.